ehmatthes/django-simple-deploy/README.md

 ### Use Git

 Also, make sure you're using [Git](https://git-scm.com) to track your project.
+You should commit all changes to your project before running simple_deploy, so you can easily revert the changes that simple_deploy makes if you need to.

 ### Identify dependencies